What is a Milgrain Engagement Ring and Should I Buy One?

 Milgrain detailing has been a feature of jewelry for centuries, making appearances in styles around the globe.
 It was especially popular in Asia, which is credited for introducing this feature into jewelry.
 It was widely used in South East Asia, India and China.

-It can be said that the modern popularity of milgrain has its roots in the Edwardian era, which heavily utilized filigree and milgrain in its designs.
-Later on, the Art Deco era brought back this feature along with its geometric and angular designs.
+It can be said that the modern popularity of milgrain has its roots in the Edwardian era, which heavily used filigree and milgrain in its designs.
+It cycled in and out of popularity, but later on, the Art Deco era brought back this feature along with its geometric and angular designs.
+Today, it’s a staple in vintage-inspired designs.

 rows of milgrain engagement ring